 Develop bond market to finance infrastructure projects: experts long-term loans, corporate houses are not interested in raising funds through bonds.
-"Banks will not do it willingly -- they should be forced," he added.
-Prashanta Kumar Banerjee, a director of the Bangladesh Institute of Bank Management, said all the related regulators should analyse the problems and solve them very fast because the economy needs the bond market.
-"It is surprising to me how banks lend in the housing project for 20 years on the back of three years' deposits," he said.
+"Banks will not do it willingly -- they should be forced," he Prashanta Kumar Banerjee, a director of the Bangladesh Institute of Bank Management, said all the related regulators should analyse the problems and solve them very fast because the economy needs the bond market.

 He said the government has formed three committees to make the bond market functional.
-He said since banks are providing managing director and CEO of government would have to reduce regulatory barriers to promote the bond market.
+He said since banks are providing